 By Dr. Sirimewan Dharmaratne

-(The writer is a Senior Analyst, HM Revenue and Customs, UK and could be reached via email at: firstname.lastname@example.org.)
+(The writer is Senior Analyst, HM Revenue and Customs, UK.
+He can be reached through firstname.lastname@example.org)